yjg30737/pyqt-openai/README.md

 * highlight the source (eventually)
 * make the itemClicked signal of a QListWidget be called only when the user clicks on the checkbox of a QListWidgetItem
 * saving the conversation data with json -> sqlite3
+* show reason when the chat input is disabled for some reasons
 * add the basic example sources of making deep learning model with PyTorch (eventually)

 ## See Also